 But don’t worry.
 Coupling or uncoupling is often not that black or white.
 Things are often not fully coupled, or fully independent.This is because often there is some interdependency between the systems.
 The pace of the one system influences the other system, and the other way around.
 You can read in this blog why this happens, but interdependency makes systems more likely to couple.
 Thus uncoupling completely is quite unlikely to happen in one system.
 But also in uncoupled systems, seemingly stupid associations are quite logical after all.
 Just like with social norms, norms usually exist with a reason, stating the interdependency with the norm and the most rational behavior.
 The most rational behavior (probably) made the social norms, while the social norms influenced the most rational behavior.
 Both phenomena influence each other.
 Just as your mind influences your body, and your body your mind.

-I believe this blog gave myself a couple of insights on association, dissociation, and coupling.
-Nonetheless, I don’t know when one should be able to associate or disassociate different systems.
+While writing this blog I got a couple of insights on association, dissociation, and coupling.
+But the last two paragraphs are still a bit difficult to grasp (things are complex!).
+Nevertheless, I still don’t know when one should be able to associate or disassociate different systems.
 It probably depends on the case and your profession.
 Once you zoom into things you would be more able to disassociate the systems from one another.
 But associating increases your ability to see integrate components as one, making it more feasible to make quick decisions and to solve complex cases.
 I believe that the best way to deal with it, is the realization of the phenomena occurring.
-If you are able to view a process from different levels, recognize your association, and analyze the interdependency, you get a lot of insights.
+If you are able to view a process from different levels, recognize your association, and analyze the interdependency, you get a lot of insights (for example; why do I always have my breakfast routine in this order?).
 Once the interdependency results in coupling, the parts are aligned and are in a fractal state; self-similarity over different levels.
 I think this is the most beautiful thing to happen within systems.
 I will get more into this in this blog.